Skillabill/milestone4-django/README.md

 * User acceptance.
 * Deployment.

-**User requirements gathering** - First part of the requirements gathering phase of this project included interviewing a movie critic to find out what they would like to see as key features on a movie review application.
-Second part of the requirements gathering phase included researching what a typical user would like to see as key functionalities in searching movie reviews on an application.
+**User requirements gathering** - First part of the requirements gathering phase of this project included interviewing a musician to find out what they would like to see as key features on an online instrument shop application.
+Second part of the requirements gathering phase included researching what a typical user would like to see as key functionalities in searching instrument reviews on an application.

 **Functional Specification** - Having gathered the user requirements a functional specification was developed.
 This functional specification included key features such as
-* Input template
+* Input template (admin)
-* Data entry form
+* Data entry form (admin)
 * Search functionality for finding instrument
 * One URL which allows you to submit or search an instrument
 * Ease of use